Photo Credit: Michael Campanella/Redferns

 A$AP Rocky, Donald Trump, and the Social Currency of Celebrity

 Fame is a currency that buys insulation from accountability.
-Few know that better than President Trump, who continues to opportunistically align with other celebrities.
+Few know better than Donald Trump, who continues to align with celebrities.

 A$AP Rocky is currently a free man while awaiting a verdict on assault charges in Sweden.
 The Harlem rapper was arrested and incarcerated in July after an incident in which he fought a Swedish citizen who he filmed chasing and antagonizing him.
 Many fans felt that A$AP was merely defending himself and demanded #JusticeForRocky.
 But others refuse to empathize with him because of callous 2015 statements he made in response to the #BlackLivesMatter movement and their fight to end state-sanctioned violence against Black people.